Thathi Thavadhu Manasu: Production

 The film marked the directorial debut of Azhagu Rajasundaram, who had previously apprenticed under directors Pandiarajan and Vikraman for fifteen years.
-Produced by [V. K. Riaz Ahmed], the film's story was based around two real life incidents — the murder of a lawyer in bright daylight and the accident in which 40 individuals were killed.
+Produced by V. K. Riaz Ahmed, Mumtaz's manager, the film's story was based around two real life incidents — the murder of a lawyer in bright daylight and the accident in which 40 individuals were killed.

 Soundtrack

-Release

-The film had a low profile release on 19 December 2003.
-Film critic Balaji Balasubramaniam wrote "the movie's approach struggles between two completely opposite directions — a cheap, exploitative film and a tearjerker" and that "the producer seems to have banked on the film's glamour to bring in the viewers since that is what the title and the movie's promos focus on" and that "this is unfortunate because the main story has actually been taken quite well".
+Soundtrack was composed by Deva.
+The song "Kudu Kuduppu" is loosely based on Hindi song "Babuji Zara Dheere" from Hindi film Dum.

+Reception

+Malini Mannath of Chennai Online wrote "Finally, don't go by the title or i heroine.
+For, it's a fairly serious and realistic film, socially relevant, at times heart-rending too.
+Though for hard-core Mumtaz fans who'd expect to see 'more' of her here, it may be a slight disappointment!".